inspec/train-aws/README.md

 ### Testing changes against AWS

 Live-fire testing against AWS is performed by the `integration` set of tests.
-To run the integration tests, you will need to have a set of AWS credentials as follows:
+To run the integration tests, you will need to have a set of AWS credentials exported to your environment.
+See test/integration/live_connect_test.rb .

-TODO